- Recognize the importance of communicating with families.

 - Non-verbal communication and body language (e.g. eye contact, use of touching, use of physical space)

-You can ask questions to learn how families would like to communicate about their child’s day.
+You can ask questions to learn how families would like to communicate about their infant’s or toddler’s day.
 Some families may prefer face-to-face conversations while others prefer telephone or regular (daily) notes.
 Other ways of communicating with families include:

 - Program website